mirbaagheri/lock-laravel/readme.md

 > Lock is currently unmaintained.

 This package is currently maintained by [Dries Vints](https://github.com/driesvints).
+So updated for using in laravel 5.2 by [Sayed](https://github.com/mostafamiri65)
-If you have any questions please don't hesitate to [ask them in an issue](https://github.com/BeatSwitch/lock-laravel/issues/new).
+If you have any questions please don't hesitate to [ask them in an issue](https://github.com/mostafamiri65/lock-laravel/issues/new).

 ## Contributing

 Please see [the contributing file](contributing.md) for details.

-## Changelog

-You can see a list of changes for each release in [the changelog file](changelog.md).

 ## License